Robotic Processing Automation

 There's a lot to consider while choosing a document capturing solution.
 Prioritize the following and pick a solution befitting your needs:

 Your data entry solution shouldn't have a steep learning curve.
-Of course, working with document capture solutions need some kind of assistance from the vendor in training and educating about its features, but the training should be so smooth that even a non-technical background person can easily be able to handle it.
+Of course, working with document capture solutions needs some kind of assistance from the vendor in training and educating about its features.
+Still, the training should be so smooth that even a non-technical background person can easily be able to handle it.

 Don't fall for 100% error-free claims.
 Data capturing technologies are always evolving and learning from new patterns or past processing mistakes.
 A solution that promises an accuracy level between 95-98% is considered to be at par with industry standards.

-The success of a document capturing solution is centered not just around its accuracy rate but also its ability to validate data automatically.
-If all fields have to be evaluated manually for discrepancies, then it kills most of the basic objectives of buying into a data entry automation software- ease of use, time-saving, minimal human intervention, etc.
+The success of a document-capturing solution is centered not just on its accuracy rate but also on its ability to validate data automatically.
+Suppose all fields have to be evaluated manually for discrepancies.
+In that case, it kills most of the basic objectives of buying into a data entry automation software- ease of use, time-saving, minimal human intervention, etc.

 4. Pricing

 Valuable and sensitive data is always vulnerable to cyber attacks.
-Your solution should follow all the prescribed protocols like GDPR compliance, OWASP practices, datacenter proxies, end-to-end encryption, limited admin access, etc. Also, look for data storage policies that allow you to do away with old data, which is sensitive, but no longer useful.
+Your solution should follow all the prescribed protocols like GDPR compliance, OWASP practices, data center proxies, end-to-end encryption, limited admin access, etc. Also, look for data storage policies that allow you to decide what you do with your old data.

 Let Docsumo help you with data capture